TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 1/Leviticus 1.13.md

 ---

-but the inwards and the legs shall he wash with water.
-And the priest shall offer the whole, and burn it upon the altar: it is a burnt-offering, an offering made by fire, of a sweet savor unto Jehovah.
+but the innards and the legs he shall wash with water.
+The priest shall offer the whole, and burn it on the altar.
+It is a burnt offering, an offering made by fire, of a pleasant aroma to Yahweh.